pydio/cells-sdk-java/README.md

 ## Getting started

 The Pydio Cells Java SDK provides a Java implementation to communicate with a Pydio Cells server (and also with the legacy Pydio 8+ versions).
-Most of the functions are wrapped into the `com.pydio.sdk.api.Client` class that contains methods to easily manage your files on a Cells server.
+Most of the functions are wrapped into the `com.pydio.cells.api.Client` class that contains methods to easily manage your files on a Cells server.

 ## Build